IFilm: Rebranding

 Erik Flannigan, MTV Networks' VP of digital media, suggested that the core audience of iFilm, who were primarily young males, aligned perfectly with Viacom's Spike.
 During the first quarter of 2008, the two brands were merged.
 The iFilm brand was no more and re-branded and re-purposed as Spike.com.
 The content of Spike.com was set to be composed of Spike programming, Comedy Central clips, GameTrailers and MTV videos.
 When Defy Media bought the URL from Viacom in 2014, it changed it so it redirects to Defy property Screen Junkies.

 Investors

 iFilm had many high-profile investors, such as Axiom Ventures, Inc., Eastman Kodak, Liberty Digital, Rainbow Media (now AMC Networks), Sony Pictures Entertainment, Vulcan Inc., and Yahoo!.

+Content

+Triumph the Insult Comic Dog first became a "viral video" at iFilm.